Evaluate HF Communication Links

 3D Graphics Window - Show at Pixel Location enabled

-Text Options - Number Of Decimal Digits: 0
+Text Options - Number Of Decimal Digits 0

-Range Color Options - Color Square Width (pixels): 60
+Range Color Options - Color Square Width (pixels) 60

-14. Close the floating Animation Legend window.
+6. Close the Animation Legend for Rcvd_Iso_Pwr floating legend.

-15. Click OK to accept the changes and close the Properties Browser.
+7. Click OK to accept the changes and close the Properties Browser.

-2D Graphics window contours view
+Viewing 2D Graphics window contours

-Although you can view the received isotropic power (dBW) contour in both the 2D and 3D Graphics windows, due to the large geographic coverage area, it is easier to see in the 2D Graphics window.
+Although you can view the received isotropic power (dBW) contours in both the 2D and 3D Graphics windows, due to the large geographic coverage area, it is easier to see in the 2D Graphics window.

 1. Bring the 2D Graphics window to the front.